a8minutosdelsol/a8minutosdelsol.github.io/README.md

 ## Research
 I'm broadly interested in gravity and holography.
-I've also become recently interested in the theory of spin glasses, the renormalization group and critical phenomena; it's cool stuff!
+More recently, I've also become interested in the theory of spin glasses, the renormalization group and critical phenomena.

 ## Teaching